D-2n/Network_programming_tic_tac_toe/README.md

 Welcome to the README file for the CSE207 Secret Assignment by Dimitrije Zdrale.

+This project is a Tic Tac Toe game implemented using network programming techniques.
+It allows multiple clients to connect to a server and play the game over a network.
+The server manages the game state and facilitates communication between the clients.
+Each client takes turns making moves by selecting a position on the game board.
+The game continues until there is a winner or a draw.
+The project demonstrates how to establish network connections, handle client-server interactions, and maintain game state in a multiplayer setting.

 ## Compilation

 To compile the program, follow these steps: